 Therefore, the equilibrium is necessarily unstable.

-Two charges of same magnitude and sign are placed at a certain distance apart.
+Two charges of the same magnitude and sign are placed at a certain distance apart.
 The mid-point of the line joining these charges will have E =0.

-When a test charged is displaced along the line towards the charges, it experiences a restoring force(which is the condition for stable equilibrium).
+When a test charge is displaced along the line towards the charges, it experiences a restoring force(which is the condition for stable equilibrium).
 But if the test charge is displaced along the normal of the line, the net electrostatic force pushes it away from the starting point.
 Hence, the equilibrium is unstable.

 Let s be the vertical deflection, t be the time taken by the particle to travel between the plates